top of page

 Three Pure Ones or San Qing

-Three Pure Ones, or San Qing, are the three supreme gods of the Taoism Religion: Yuanshi Tianzun, Lingbao Tianzun, and Daode Tianzun.
+Three Pure Ones or San Qing are the three supreme gods of the Taoism Religion: Yuanshi Tianzun, Lingbao Tianzun, and Daode Tianzun.

-According to Dao De Jing (or Tao Te Ching), The Dao begets Taiji (one), Taiji begets Yin and Yang (two), movements of Yin and Yang generate a new status (three), and three begets everything.
+According to Dao De Jing (or Tao Te Ching), The Dao begets Taiji (one), Taiji begets Yin and Yang (two), the movements of Yin and Yang generate a new status (three), and three begets everything.

 Three Most Supreme Immortals of the Taoism Religion — San Qing

-Chinese Gods the Three Pure Ones or San Qing of Taoism Religion
+Three Pure Ones or San Qing of Taoism Religion

 Jade Emperor or Yu Huang Da Di